 Check review site filters for real, positive reviews

 When it comes to reviews: positive attracts more positive.
 If you have specific or detailed positive reviews, they will attract other customers looking for that service.
 Make sure that on all review sites you have as many positive reviews visible to the end user as possible.
 Check the review platform’s filter for positive reviews that got stuck in the pipeline.
-For example, Yelp uses an algorithm to hide reviews that seem inauthentic that even real customers reviews can get stuck in this filter.

 Don’t ignore negative reviews